|

 Why

-are pinon nut scarce?
+are pinon nuts scarce?
 Pinon nuts take time to form and

 many things can happen in the time between cone formation